nzpi/UNET_Concrete_Crack_Critical_Width_Detection/README.md

 # Concrete Critical Crack Width Detection using UNET

 Python Implementation of Standard UNET architecture for crack detection through image segmentation as well as post processing for critical area location.
+Images used are of the mendeley dataset with standardised 256x256 dimensions.
+Preprocessing is done to guarantee this dimensions therefore your image might be warped when training.

+# Preprocessing used
+- Gauss Filter
+- N1 Means Denoising
+- Histogram Equalisation

+# Postprocessing used (crack width)
+- Watershed Algorithm
+- Skeletonisation

 <img src="https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/u-net-architecture.png" width="600" height="400" class="center"/>